 Often the resolution to a computer issue is simple (all resolutions are simple when you know what it is!).

-However, we often overlook the obvious in search for some complicated answer.
+However, we frequently overlook the obvious in search for some complicated answer.
 Start with the hardware peripherals, then the internal components, then the software.

 Once you have a list of causes, test each one to see if this resolves the issue, or test the single fix you have in mind.